Looking for a fresh meal? Try this grilled venison backstrap recipe.

 - Garnish with your favorite garden vegetables, french fries, or any sides you may have (you can't really go wrong).

-This marinade also works well with a venison loin or a venison steak.
+This marinade also works well with a venison tenderloin or a venison steak.

 For more great recipes including venison recipes click here.